|Nutritional Guidelines (per serving)|

 To make the filling: Put potatoes in a large pot and cover with two inches cold water.
 Bring to a boil.
 Season water generously with salt.
 Reduce heat to maintain a simmer and cook until a knife easily pierces potatoes.
 Drain and return potatoes to same pot.
 Mash, slowly mixing in hot cream and cold butter.
 Season with salt and pepper to taste and set aside.

 Warm olive oil in a large skillet over medium-high heat.
 Cook bacon until crisp, about 10 minutes.
 Transfer to a plate with a slotted spoon.

 Reduce heat to medium, toss onions into the pan, and coat with bacon fat.
 Season with salt and pepper.
 Cook, stirring frequently until onions are caramelized and sweet.
 Let cool.

 To assemble: Have mashed potatoes, crisp bacon, caramelized onions, pasta strips, and cheeses ready on a work surface.
-Arrange 1 layer pierogi dough strips on the bottom of buttered casserole dish, slightly overlapping edges of strips.
-Spread a 1/2-inch layer of potatoes on top of dough.
+Arrange one layer pierogi dough strips on the bottom of the buttered casserole dish, slightly overlapping edges of strips.
+Spread a 1/2-inch layer of potatoes on top of the dough.
 Top with some caramelized onions, bacon, and a sprinkling of both Gruyère and farmer's cheese.
 Repeat layers to use remaining ingredients.
 Finish with dough on top, followed by Gruyère and farmer's cheese.
 Season top with pepper.